HiSDpackage/soluscape/_Tutorial/Tutorial_overview.md

 ---

 ## Tutorial Overview
-This is a tutorial for the HiSD package, which includes the following sections:
+This is a tutorial for the HiSD package `solscape-1.0`, which includes the following sections:
 Installation & Import
 Configuration Parameters
 Execution Interface